stjude/DeepBrainIPP/README.md

             sudo singularity build skull_stripping.img skull_stripping_recipie.def

         2. Make sure your input MRI volumes are in separate folders.
 MRIs can be 3D stacks or seriese of slice. see Example dataset for details.
+We have also                   uploded few in vivo TEST MRI volumes

             folder_name1/prefix_name1_*.nii.gz